smdann/socialize-api/README.md

 * A POST route for creating a thought requires the input of the user ID, username, and thought text.
 The thought is added to the user's thoughts list.

-* The tought text can be edited in the PUT route for updating a thought, while the thought ID is passed into the URL parameters.
+* The tought text can be edited in the PUT route for updating a thought, with the thought ID getting passed into the URL parameters.

 * Thoughts can be deleted by passing the thought ID into the URL parameters of the DELETE route.

 To create a reaction to a thought, the thought ID is passed into the URL paramters and a reaction body and username are supplied.
 The reaction is added to the list of reactions within a thought.

+* Formatted JSON data for reactions includes the user's ID, reaction body, username, reaction ID, and the date created.

 To delete a reaction, the thought ID and reaction ID are passed into the URL parameters.
 This removes the reaction from the list of reactions within a thought.